Apply for Aid

 College of Coastal Georgia's Title IV school code for the FAFSA is 001558.

 GSFAPPS is a web based application process that captures and edits all required application data to meet each GSFC program's unique requirements.
 To access GSFAPPS, an applicant must go through GACollege411.org.
 To apply, an applicant must create a GACollege411 account.
 You must select College of Coastal Georgia as the school you will attend.
+The website is GACollege411.org

 The priority deadline to complete the FAFSA is May 1st.
 Please note that FAFSA processing can take from 1 to 3 weeks.